Recently, I downloaded this new note-taking app on iOS called Noted app.

 Take notes and Record

-For people who listens or records while taking down notes, I think the app is super perfect for them.
+For people who listen or record while taking down notes, I think the app is super perfect for them.

 Timestamp and Playback